Nukesor/dotfiles/README.md

 - Start firefox once and login.
 - Copy the `user.js` into the `.mozilla/firefox/*.default-release/` folder.

+## Nemo

+To make `Open in Terminal` work with Nemo, run this:

+`gsettings set org.cinnamon.desktop.default-applications.terminal exec alacritty`

 ## SSH

 Setup with local `ssh-agent` user service.